darthartikus/darthartikus/README.md

 ### About me

 I am an Sci-Fi-Lover and I enjoy drawing some Art.
 I also build and program Arduino Stuff.
-And: I work on a public Star trek Wiki :D
+And: I work on a public Star Trek Adventures Wiki :D

 ### Languages/Frameworks